ann-tbal/SVC/README.md

 > Soap everywhere, too much time to wash everything off and then dry just to change music.

-> Enter Spotify Voice Command

-> Saving 45.6 milliseconds of time wasted washing and drying off!
-(SVC)!
+> Enter Spotify Voice Command, an app that easily saves you 45.6 seconds of time wasted washing and drying off!

 </i>